What is the Answer to a Multiplication Problem Called? A Deep Dive into Products, Factors, and More

 While we've focused on whole numbers, multiplication extends to other number systems:

 - Decimals: Multiplying decimals involves similar principles, but requires careful attention to decimal place values.
-For example, 2.5 x 3.2 = 8.0.
+To give you an idea, 2.5 x 3.2 = 8.0.

 - Algebra: Multiplication is fundamental in algebra, where variables represent unknown numbers.
-For example, 3x * 2y = 6xy.
+As an example, 3x * 2y = 6xy.

 Real-World Applications of Multiplication: Beyond the Classroom